collocations.org

 He felt panic rising within him.

-get into, go into
+get into (esp.
+BrE), go into

-cause, create, spread | fill sb with, throw sb into
+fill sb with, throw sb into

-PANIC + VERB
+panic + VERB

 Panic swept through the crowd.